ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-ship--i2s-.md

 - #### Accessibility Considerations
 <!--
-Enter a short snippet for the accessibility considerations of the design.
-If none apply, enter n/a including a short sentence if not obvious.
-If you need assistance, reach out to the UI and Accessibility WG for assistance. https://github.com/ampproject/wg-ui-and-a11y
+Enter a short snippet for the accessibility considerations of this design.
+If none apply, enter N/A along with a short explanation.
+If you need assistance, reach out to the UI and Accessibility WG: https://github.com/ampproject/wg-ui-and-a11y
 -->
 - #### Performance Considerations
 <!--